Transfer Admissions Criteria

 - Transfer applicants who completed fewer than 12 college-level credits will be evaluated using a combination of their official college transcript, high school records, and SAT/ACT scores.

 Some majors have higher GPA or additional requirements for admission.
 Please visit the Undergraduate Programs website for more information about our majors and transfer program requirements.

 - The following major programs require a higher GPA and/or additional requirements which may lengthen the admissions process: Art Education, Communication Design, Crafts, Studio Art, Music, and Music Education.

 - The following major programs require a higher GPA and/or additional requirements: Elementary Education, Secondary Education, and Special Education.

 Notification of Admissions Status

-After the Office of Admissions begins application review, transfer applicants receive notification typically within three to four weeks after their application is complete.
+After the Office of Undergraduate Admissions begins application review, transfer applicants receive notification typically within three to four weeks after their application is complete.
 Notification may take longer during peak processing periods.
 Applicants can track their application status online at anytime.
 Note - transfer applications observe a different processing schedule for spring and fall applications than first-time freshman applications.